hardwario/bc-website/content/doc/basics/project-workflow.md

 ## Generic Guidelines

-Each project is unique, but we still like to provide these generic guidelines that will give you an idea what you
+Each project is unique but we still like to provide these generic guidelines that will give you an idea what you can do.

 ### Phase #1: Project Planning